ImpromptuNinjas/UltralightSharp/README.md

 ### Known Issues:
 * Currently the native dependencies are shipped with this NuGet package for all platforms.
   _Separate NuGet runtime packages should be created to provide each specific platform dependency._
-* No tests, no AppCore or WebCore bindings yet.
+* Demo but no tests, no WebCore bindings yet.

 Acknowlegedments